vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

 }
 ```

-Let's also add a class in our tests to help us understand what authorization should be granted on a route:
+Let's also add a class in the tests to help us understand what authorization should be granted on a route:

 ```kotlin
 sealed class Access {